firedrakeproject/firedrake/.github/PULL_REQUEST_TEMPLATE/bug_fix_or_feature.md

 - Make a list of issues (with links!)
 - [Like this Issue#2824](https://github.com/firedrakeproject/firedrake/issues/2824)

-Ensure above issues are linked, so they are closed when this PR is merged.
+If issues are fixed by this PR, prepend each of them with the word "fixes", so they are automatically closed when this PR is merged.
+For example "fixes #123, fixes #456".

 # Checklist for author: